top of page

 Early Works

 In 2018 Nicola Dobinson and I co-directed our company's first contemporary production: Speaking In Tongues by Andrew Bovell.
-This Australian Drama allowed us to maintain a fairly minimalist stage design, placing emphasis on the witty and rhythmic dialogue and the complex relationships we were exploring on stage.
+Speaking In Tongues saw us return to Kew Court House where we had staged our first production, Medea; but where Medea allowed us to establish a physical score, engaging with techniques of Greek Chorus to match the rich text, Speaking In Tongues gave us an opportunity to sink our teeth into an Australian Drama.
+In maintaining a fairly minimalist stage design, we were able to place emphasis on the witty and rhythmic dialogue and the complex relationships we were exploring on stage.

 Photography by Yufan Jo Chen